 GM crops and foods in Britain and Europe

 GM crops enter Britain mainly as animal feed.
-There is no commercial growing, but an experimental trial of GM wheat began in 2012and will continue in 2013.
+There is no commercial growing, but an experimental trial of GM wheat began in 2012 and continued in 2013.

 GM crops and food can enter Europe as food, animal feed, or biofuels.
 GM food and feed must be approved by EU regulators and must be labelled, but meat and dairy products produced from animals fed on GM feed are not required to be labelled.
 In 2011, the EU decided to allow low levels of unapproved GM crops in animal feed.
 GM crops can be grown experimentally with approval from national regulators, or commercially if approved by the EU.

 For more about how GM crops and foods are regulated see the GM crops:Regulation section.

 GM foods and feed